 The human body, in its incredible complexity, is a tapestry woven from various types of tissues, each meticulously designed to perform specific functions.
-These tissues, ranging from the protective epithelium to the supportive connective tissue, maintain the body's structural integrity and functional harmony.
+Which means these tissues, ranging from the protective epithelium to the supportive connective tissue, maintain the body's structural integrity and functional harmony.
 But what happens when one type of tissue transforms into another?
 This phenomenon, known as metaplasia, is a fascinating and sometimes concerning adaptation that highlights the body's remarkable ability to respond to environmental stressors.

 Main Subheading